 Quiet, interesting lightly fictionalized look back at the beginning of Tanaguchi’s career in manga in Tokyo in the 1960s.
-It’s not plot-driven, but rather a blend of character, environment, and nostalgia, and both C-Man and I were blown away with it.
+It’s not plot-driven, but rather a blend of character, environment, and nostalgia.
 One of those books that doesn’t hit you over the head with being about something while you’re reading it, but you’re left thinking about it long after you close the book.
 If you’re into new adult / coming-of-age / people finding themselves themes, this is definitely one you should check out.
-It’s been recently reprinted, so it’s not a billion dollars to get a hold of anymore, yay!

 Marzi is a memoir of growing up in communist Poland, with its hardships and political unrest.
 It’s also the story of a little girl’s family and friends, and the bright spots that keep them going.
 It’s not overtly focused on the political, but Marzi grows into understanding what’s going on around her.
 Especially when her father becomes active in the struggle for liberation.
 Even if you’re not interested in history, though, this is an excellent memoir.
 Sowa was willing to lay many things bare, such as her mother’s dysfunction and cruelty.
 It’s not sensationalistic, but it’s sobering.
 But in many ways her family was one of the lucky ones, finding ways to survive and enjoy parts of their lives even during hardship.
 This one stayed with me for a long while after I turned the last page.

 A little uneven in structure, but this first long-form graphic novel by Walden really got my attention.
 It’s the story of Walden growing up heavily involved in figure skating, even though she mostly hates it, and her experience coming to realize she’s a lesbian.
-The art is so lovely, and Walden is definitely one to watch, having completed this at age 21 – whaaaa?
-If you’re at all interested in young women’s lives, queer fiction, coming of age stories, figure skating, or emerging talents in comics, seriously consider giving this a try.
+The art is so lovely, and Walden definitely became one to watch, having completed this at age 21 – whaaaa?
+If you’re at all interested in young women’s lives, queer fiction, coming of age stories, or figure skating, seriously consider giving this a try.